magento/merchdocs/src/stores/compliance-ccpa-guide-merchants.md

 ## Step 4: Review your agreements with service providers.

-(Functional areas: Legal, Administrative Support)
+Stakeholders: Legal, Administrative Support

 Review and update all service provider contracts to reflect CCPA requirements.

 ## Step 5: Update your privacy policy.

-(Functional areas: Legal, Administrative Support)
+Stakeholders: Legal, Administrative Support

 Review your current privacy policy and consider what, if any, additional disclosures are necessary.
 Your privacy policy should describe your online and offline business practices regarding the collection, use, disclosure, and sale of personal information and the rights of consumers to determine how their information is used.
 To learn more, see the [California Online Privacy Protection Policy][1] (CalOPPA)

 **Use of Personal Information**: You must disclose what personal information is collected, as well as any financial incentives you receive in exchange from the sale of personal information.
 You must explain how the incentive is allowed under CCPA, and how the value of the personal information is calculated.

 **Age of Consent**: Businesses that exclusively target consumers under 16 years of age and do not sell their personal information without permission are not required to provide an opt-out notice.
 Others must follow these guidelines:

   - **Minors < 13**: Parental authorization is required for minors under the age of 13 to opt-in to the sale of their personal information.